Zero0x00/mal-app/README.md

 ## ✨ Goal
 Evaluate how well an AI-based SAST scanner can:
-- Follow control/data flow across layers
+- follow inter-function and cross-file control/data flow
-- Understand business logic
+- reason about middleware and framework context
-- Detect multi-step authZ flaws
+- distinguish trust-boundary flaws from pattern-only issues
-- Trace DOM-based vulnerabilities
+- recognize business-logic weaknesses with no obvious sink signature
+- avoid false positives where suspicious code is gated by context
 - Identify insecure middleware behavior

 ---